dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ## Motivation

-when you want to quickly search through a big data-set that cant be store in ram.
+What do you do when you want to quickly search through a big data-set that cant be store in ram?
-On this scale the answer easy answer could be to just buy a more powerful machine, but this is maybe not what you want.
+On a small scale the easy answer is to just buy a more powerful machine, but this is maybe not always what you want.
 Should you choose to run a given service on a virtual machine on a cloud-provider like _digital ocean_ then running a rending a machine with many resources quickly becomes expensive.
 This is where this problem becomes relevant.

 ## Problem explained in detail

 Siteimprove needs service where they can look up information of a given ip-address.
-The primary focus is quick lookup, so their customers can access their data as quickly as possible.
+The primary focus is fast lookup so their customers can get a result as fast as possible.
 Preprocessing time is not important as long as it doesn't take over day.
 Space wise it doesn't matter much either, but again it has to be a realistic/practical amount.

 ### Data

 Each entry consist of two ip addresses and some related data/payload.
-The first ip determens the lowerbound of the range and the second is the uppoer bound.
+The first ip determents the lower bound of the range and the second is the upper bound.

-I cant get access to the real data due to confindatillity, but i know the number of entries and the amount of payload pr. entry.
+It is not possible to access to the real data due to confidentiality, but the number of entries and the amount of payload pr. entry. is available.
-The system needs to handle 150mil ipv4 ranges with a payload of 256 bytes.
+The system needs to handle 150mil ipv4 ranges and 35mil ipv6 ranges with a payload of 256 bytes.
-35mil ipv6 ranges.

 ### Assumptions
 * The input data contains no overlapping ranges
-* No range/entry contain the same payload
+* No range/entry contain the same payload?
-* No ip range is excluded (No ip range should be ignore because of reserved ip-range-blocks)
+* No ip range is excluded (No ip range should be ignore because of reserved ip-range-blocks) / in other words... all ip addresses are possible.
+* No need to remove or change entries.
+* The entries should should be able to be stream into the program so no way of knowing how many entries will actually go into the system

 ### the goal
 Handle 150 mil entries